 “There is no nightlife in Spain.
 They stay up late but they get up late.
 That is not nightlife.
 That is delaying the day.” – Ernest Hemingway

 We arrived at Madrid through Barajas Airport – very nice and modern airport, by the way.
 It is fully equipped with the latest technology and bamboo ceiling making it the largest bamboo project in the world.
 It has a huge underground tunnel.
-I had never seen an airport with such a deep underground tunnel.
-I don’t know if it was the many hours on the flight or what, but we walked down so many flights of stairs, 3 or 4 floors, it seemed as if it would never end.
+I don’t know if it was the many hours on the flight or what, but we walked down so many flights of stairs, three or four floors, it seemed as if it would never end.
 It’s like a labyrinth of a tunnel after tunnel.
 It is a huge airport, but we were able to get around.

 We reached the vehicle rental kiosk (very difficult to find) and proceeded to pick up our vehicle – a Fiat 500 – quite small but easy to get around in.
-Our itinerary included a 3000-mile adventure stopping in different cities.
+Our itinerary included a 3000+ mile adventure stopping in different cities.
 We began in Madrid and visited Segovia, Logroño (La Rioja region), Zaragoza, Barcelona, Valencia, Cáceres and back to Madrid.
 While visiting the different city’s we parked the vehicle in one of many underground parking garages available and continued by foot.
 Those parking garages were quite expensive though, as much as 20€ for a few hours.
 And again, some were so deep underground that it made you think, “Where the heck is this taking me?”
 I get claustrophobic just thinking about it.

 Since this was an independent trip we rented a portable Wi-Fi for about $70 for the 13 days that we’d be there.
 It was great to have a portable Wi-Fi.
 We used it for everything – finding our way around, placing FaceTime calls without using our data plan, and for all our devices including tablets.
 Great idea if you are traveling independently and don’t want to incur in roaming charges.
 We used the WAZE navigation app on my iPad to get around.
 Good thing we speak the language because the street names are so long and difficult to understand in English that we had to change the WAZE language to Spanish which made it easier.